lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/README.md

 # Week 1 - PCB Structure & Design Workflow

 Our main goals for this week are :

+For the Activity -

+For the Content -
 to learn about PCB structure so we can understand the why and how of board design

 ## PCB Structure